JeffCohen/workbook/books/kiei925/1-setup/1-introduction/3-tools.md

 1. Use your NU email address for a free Student Pack at [GitHub.com](https://education.github.com/pack).
 Use it to sign up for a free GitHub account.
-They will probably require you to confirm your .edu email address, which might take minutes but sometimes takes a day or two.
+They will probably require you to confirm your .edu email address, which might take a few minutes but sometimes takes a day or two.
 Watch your inbox for a confirmation email.

 2. Once you have signed in, go to your [Settings](https://github.com/settings/profile) and select your NU email